 The general rule is that by the time a quarter of the asphalt area is showing signs that it needs to be repaired then it's too late to repair.
 Instead you need to save your money by completely replacing the asphalt as running repairs from this point on are simply more expensive than removal and replacement.
 Asphalt removal is something we know how to do.

 Can asphalt be recycled?
 It sure can.
 In fact asphalt is the country's most recycled material with over 70 million tons of old asphalt being turned into new asphalt every year in the US.
 Asphalt is 100 per cent recyclable as long as you have the right tools to mill it down and melt it again and second time around asphalt can often be better than new.
 Talk to Birmingham Concrete Removal about how.

 If your asphalt has to go somewhere it should be remembered that it is as heavy and as bulky as standard concrete and even less likely to be accepted by local land fill.
-Which is why you need the professionals at Birmingham Concrete Removal since we have both the muscle and the horsepower needed to dig it up and haul it away, plus the place to put it.
+Which is why you need the professionals at Birmingham Demolition Contractors since we have both the muscle and the horsepower needed to dig it up and haul it away, plus the place to put it.
 Give us a call today.